What Is an Insurance Binder?

 - Excess Liability.
 Type of policy (umbrella or excess policy)

 If your policy covers a building or vehicle that is secured by a loan, your lender's name should appear on the binder.

-Like full-term insurance policies, binders may contain cancellation provisions.
-Generally, an insurer may cancel your binder if it determines that your business does not meet its underwriting standards.
-However, your insurer must give you written notice within the time period required by law.
-Cancellation requirements vary from state to state.
-Fortunately, binder cancellations are relatively rare.
-Most binders are replaced by insurance policies.
+Generally, an insurer may cancel your binder if it determines your business does not meet its underwriting standards.
+If an insurer cancels your binder, it must provide adequate notice.
+Because binders are substitutes for policies, they are subject to the same notification requirements that apply to policy cancellations.
+The requirements vary from state to state.
+Fortunately, few binders are canceled as most are replaced by insurance policies.